Run Ray on SUNK

 - Familiarity with Slurm commands, such

-When working with containers on Slurm, you typically pull them as squash files to a shared directory.
+When working with containers on Slurm, you typically pull them as squash files to a shared directory in the Slurm login nodes.
 Within the shared directory, you can then execute the containers using multiple nodes without making simultaneous repository pulls.

 There are two methods for pulling containers: